gtk-rs/lgpl-docs/atk/vendor.md

 a string indicating the document type
 <!-- trait DocumentExt::fn get_page_count -->
+Retrieves the total number of pages inside `self`.

 # Returns

-total page count of `self`. -1 if not implemented, not know by the implementor or irrelevant.
+total page count of `self`, or -1 if not implemented, not know by the implementor or irrelevant.
 <!-- trait DocumentExt::fn set_attribute_value -->
+Sets the value for the given `attribute_name` inside `self`.
 ## `attribute_name`
 a character string representing the name of the attribute whose value is being set.